datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. gitusernote::

-   Creating a sibling on Github will create a new empty repository under the account that you provide and set up a *remote* to this repository.
+   Creating a sibling on GitHub will create a new empty repository under the account that you provide and set up a *remote* to this repository.
 Upon a :command:`datalad publish` to this sibling, your datasets history will be pushed there.

+   .. index:: datalad command; publish

-On Github, you will see two new, empty repository with the names ``midtermproject``, and ``inputs``.
+On GitHub, you will see two new, empty repository with the names ``midtermproject``, and ``inputs``.
 However, none of these repositories yet contain any of your dataset's history or files.
 This requires *publishing* the current state of the dataset to this sibling.
 As before, we do this recursively with